zoldax/PulseQueryViewer/README.md

 10. [Disclaimer](#disclaimer)

 ## 📝 Description
-PulseQueryViewer is a Python script designed to parse QRadar JSON exports, displaying the query results in a color-coded console output or converting them to a CSV file.
-It is meant for users who work with QRadar and need a quick and efficient way to view or convert their query results.
+PulseQueryViewer is a Python script designed to parse QRadar Pulse dashboard JSON exports, displaying the query results in a color-coded console output or converting them to a CSV file.
+It is meant for users who work with QRadar and need a quick and efficient way to view the AQL queries associated to dasboard widgets.

 ## 🛠 Details
 **Author:** Pascal Weber (zoldax)
-**Date:** 2023-10-31
 **Version:** 1.0
 **License:** Apache License, Version 2.0

-The script is designed to be user-friendly and efficient, ensuring that even large JSON files can be processed without significant impact on system performance.
+The script is designed to be user-friendly and efficient.

 ## 🔒 Requirements
 - Python 3.x